ITANAGAR, Jul 1: The Arunachal Paryavaran Rakshak Sangathan (APRS) has celebrated

 in the twin city had vehemently protested the order because the prices of such items

-fluctuate from day to day depending upon demand, supply and production -
+fluctuate from day to day depending upon demand, supply and production --the simple

 NAHARLAGUN, Jul 1: All India Art Contest is a prestigious annual programme of the

 South Central Zone Cultural Centre, Nagpur since last 24 years.
 It has been widely